 When creating national estimates, it is a good idea to check results against other data sources, if available.
-Summary benchmarks for national estimates from the NEDS are provided in Appendix D. Also included in Appendix D are comparable estimates from other ED data sources.
+Summary benchmarks for national estimates from the NEDS are provided in Appendix D are comparable estimates from other ED data sources.
 For example, the National Hospital Ambulatory Medical Care Survey (NHAMCS) has an ED component and published national health statistics annually.